andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ##### View-Only Models

-A read-only model can be used to present rich text document not editable by the user (for example, a help or an informational page, or a virtualized view backed by a large file).
+A view-only model can be used to present rich text document not editable by the user (for example, a help or an informational page, or a virtualized view backed by a large file).

 **SimpleViewOnlyStyledModel** is suitable for a small in-memory styled document.
 This model provides a number of methods to populate the document one segment at a time: